Quality Measure Implementation Guide

 Purpose

 The National Academy of Medicine, formerly called the Institute of Medicine (IOM), defines quality as: “The degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge.”
 For care quality to be evaluated, standard quality metrics need to be developed and communicated to the appropriate organizations.
-To that end, the FHIR Quality Measure Implementation Guide (this IG) has been written to provide guidance for authoring electronic clinical quality measures (eCQMs), clinical quality measures specified in a standard electronic format and designed to use structured, encoded data present in the electronic health record.
+To that end, the FHIR Quality Measure Implementation Guide (this IG) has been written to provide guidance for authoring electronic clinical quality measures (eCQMs) which are clinical quality measures specified in a standard electronic format and designed to use structured, encoded data present in the electronic health record.
 This implementation guide references the following standards for creating QMs:

 To avoid variation in the use of FHIR Resources and metadata across QMs and clinical decision support (CDS), a quality-related implementation guide based on a logical data model is essential.
 In the US Realm, QMs should use FHIR Quality Improvement Core (QICore) profiles as the data model to maintain consistency.
 Other FHIR based data models are also acceptable for use.